secureblue/secureblue.github.io/content/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the CONTRIBUTING.md Code of Conduct.
+This project and everyone participating in it is governed by the [Code of Conduct](/code-of-conduct).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to secureblueadmin@proton.me